oracle-samples/maa/fmw-wls-with-adb-dr/README.md

 This directory contains scripts and utilities to configure and manage FMW DR with ADBS using Cross Region Refreshable Clones.
 Refer to the Oracle Architecture Center Playbook for details: https://docs.oracle.com/en/solutions/adb-refreshable-clones-dr/index.html

-IMPORTANT: Verify that you have completed all the pre-requisites listed in paper above before using this scripts.
+IMPORTANT: Read and complete all the pre-requisites and steps per the isntructions in the paper above before using these scripts directly.

 Usage
 --------------